sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 4 outgroups) with a shorter alignment.
-In this case, you will be able to see what happens when there are a lot of taxa but the alignment is shorter (i.e., if the alignment was a matrix, here you will have more rows than columns if compared to the first dataset described in this section).
+In this case, you will be able to see what happens when there are a lot of taxa but the alignment is shorter (i.e., if the alignment was a matrix, here you will have more rows than columns if compared to the first dataset described before).

 <!--
 <p align="center">